-Including a whole range of genres, from crime dramas to unmissable classics, the question, “What should I watch on Netflix tonight?” will never be asked again.
+Including a whole range of genres, from crime dramas to unmissable classics, the question, “What should I stream tonight?” will never be asked again.

 *this post contains affiliate links.
 If you make a purchase we get a small commission at no extra cost to you.